nLab

 The construction for general toposes is described in section 8.4 of

-and, a current state of the art decription is in
+and, a current state-of-the-art description is in

 • Marta Bunge, Galois groupoids and covering morphisms in topos theory, Galois theory, Hopf algebras, and semiabelian categories, 131–161, Fields Inst.
-Commun., 43, Amer.
+Commun.
+43, Amer.
 Math.
 Soc., Providence, RI, 2004, links.

 A modern approach from classical via Grothendieck up to categorical Galois theory based on precategories and adjunctions is in

-The application of a general Tannakian theorem of Saavaedra Rivano, as corrected by Deligne, to the “differential Galois theory” for differential instead of algebraic equation is in the last chapter of Deligne’s Catégories Tannakiennes.
+The application of a general Tannakian theorem of Saavaedra Rivano, as corrected by Deligne, to the “differential Galois theory” for differential instead of algebraic equations is in the last chapter of Deligne’s Catégories Tannakiennes.